T-Clement/nosql-sql-movies-app/readme.md

 TODO :
 - BACKEND :
-    - update an actor name in MongoDB and update his name in all movies related to him
     - add validator
     - cascade on delete for SQL and Mongo(unset)
     - ...

 - FRONT :
     - fix grid in desktop
+    - add movies played by actor in actor view

 DONE :
 - BACKEND :